 A software project contains files that work together to create a program.
 Creating one is the first thing you will have to do to get started.
 In your project list, click on the "+" icon and choose a name.
 After you created the project, click on it to open it.

 After opening the project, right click the project root to create a file in it.
 In this example, let's choose "New Blockly File" – Blockly allows the visual creation of programs.
-After naming the file, make sure it's shown in the project tree, and open it by double-clicking.
-You will see a Blockly workspace where you can create your program.
+After creating the file, it is opened automatically and you should see an empty Blockly workspace where you can create your program.

 Controlling a simulated robot with Blockly